Intelligence Reform and Terrorism Prevention Act: Background

 The Intelligence Reform and Terrorism Prevention Act of 2004 was originally introduced in the Senate in response to the findings of the 9/11 Commission.
 The commission, established to prepare a report on the circumstances surrounding the September 11, 2001 terrorist attacks, published its final report in July 2004 including a list of recommendations to overhaul United States intelligence agencies and practices.
 S. 2845 was developed as a response to the commission's findings and implemented some of its major recommendations.

-Legislative History
+Legislative history

-S. 2845 was introduced by U.S. Senator Susan M. Collins of Maine on September 23, 2004.
+S. 2845 was introduced by U.S. Senator Susan Collins of Maine on September 23, 2004.
 The Senate approved the bill, 96–2, on October 6 of the same year and it was sent to the House.
 After debate, the House approved the bill, 282-134, with an amendment and passed it on October 16.
 The bill was sent to a conference to merge the House and Senate versions and the Conference Report was agreed to on December 8 (House 336-75, Senate 89-2).
 President George W. Bush signed the bill into law on December 17, 2004.

-Senate Floor
+Senate floor

 Debate on S. 2845 began on September 27, 2004.
 As many as 300 amendments were proposed, though most were negotiated by the bill sponsors and the amendment proposers behind the scenes to convince them to withdraw or ruled out of order.